Code-Institute-Submissions/recipes-1/README.md

       * I used **Mongodb** to secure and store my website users details and recipes.

 ### Testing
+Manual testing to confirm that the recipes was being passed to the page.
+   I did some testing for check the register form is working.

 ### Deployment
 This project was deployed on Heroku